 Tobacco use remains the leading cause of preventable death and disease in the United States and in Indiana.
-To address this enormous toll, the American Lung Association in Indiana calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Indiana elected officials:

-- Raise the cigarette excise tax by at least a $1.50 per pack;
+- Raise the cigarette excise tax by $2.00 per pack;

-- Pass a comprehensive smokefree air law that covers bars, taverns and casinos; and
+- Pass a comprehensive smokefree air law that covers bars, clubs, and gaming venues.

 In 2018, the bill supported by our coalition made a strong statement by proposing a $2.00 addition to the cigarette tax, plus an increase in the legal tobacco sales age from 18 to 21.
 The bill passed unanimously from the House Public Health Committee and was referred to the House Ways and Means Committee for further consideration.
 Unfortunately, it did not advance any further.
 Notably in 2018, Indiana gained the dubious distinction of having the lowest cigarette tax in the region after Kentucky's legislature raised that state's tax rate.
 The urgency for action on this issue in Indiana continues to rise.